Seeded Granary Bread

 See Recipe card for exact instructions.

 Mix together your flours and malt powder (if using).
 Make a well in the centre.
-Place your, salt, sugar and dried yeast on opposite sides to each other.
+Place your salt, sugar and dried yeast on opposite sides of each other.

 In a jug, mix together warm water, treacle and oil.
 The mixture should be tepid, around 42-43 degrees centigrade.